 (Body shape and physical characteristics)

-The Italian Greyhound is probably not as delicate as he looks but there is a danger of limb fracture with activities which are too vigorous.
+There is a danger of limb fracture with activities which are vigorous.

 Estimated Breeding Values (EBVs) : No EBVs are currently available for this breed

 DNA Tests Available